Sajjon/swift-dependencies-additions/README.md

 ## What's next?

 This is only the beginning!
-There are many other dependencies to implement: `Speech`, `Vision`, `KeyChain`, etc… The only rule, for now, is that it shouldn't require a third-party dependency itself, and should work on `Apple` or `Linux` platforms out of the box.
+There are many other dependencies to implement: `Speech`, `Vision`, etc… The only rule, for now, is that it shouldn't require a third-party dependency itself, and should work on `Apple` or `Linux` platforms out of the box.
 If you want to contribute a dependency, feel free to open a thread in the discussions!